hyperhq/docs.hyper.sh-hyper/Reference/CLI/Snapshot/create.md

         --name=               Specify snapshot name
     -v, --volume              Specify volume to create snapshot

 Creates a new snapshot from a volume.
-If a name is not specified, Hyper.sh generates a random id:
+If a name is not specified, Hyper generates a random id:

 	$ hyper snapshot create --name db-snapshot db-vol db-snapshot